 Are these the best resume examples for 2023?

 A 2023 resume should do what all resumes did before: Make a case for why you are the best candidate for the job.
 We curated a list of our top resume templates and helpful template styles, such as traditional, creative, modern, basic, professional and ATS-friendly resume templates.

 Our vast library holds the best 2023 resume samples because we carefully study and revise our pages regularly.
 Our writers are fully trained in resume writing and have spent years advising and mentoring fellow job seekers.

 What should I include in my resume?

-It's also crucial to make sure everything you include in your resume is relevant to the job you're applying for.
-If it doesn't help make a case for why you'd be good at the job you want, remove it!
+It's crucial to ensure everything you include in your resume is relevant to the job you're applying for.
+Remove it if it doesn't help explain why you'd be good at your desired job!